Signed Japanese

 Japanese Equivalent Sign Language or Signed Japanese is a signed language that corresponds to Japanese.
-With this signed language, you can express Japanese correctly, and this signed language is useful to Japanese learners.
+With this signed language, one can express Japanese correctly, and this signed language is useful to Japanese learners.
 Having a richer vocabulary than past signed languages can help increase communicative effectiveness in places of learning, public institutions, and public places.
 This signed language is not to be confused with Japanese Sign Language or JSL.

 Definition

 Japanese Equivalent Sign Language involves speaking Japanese aloud (or by simply mouthing words in Japanese) and replacing some of the words with signed words from Japanese Equivalent Sign Language to match the Japanese that one is speaking (or mouthing).

 Signed Japanese borrows words from Japanese Sign Language and expresses them using the grammatical structure of Japanese.
 Signed Japanese is also called Manual Japanese and is thought to be a form of Japanese.

 In the same way that braille expresses Japanese through the mode of dots, Signed Japanese expresses Japanese through the mode of hands and fingers.

 Suemori (2017) argues that the "Sign Language" in Japanese Sign Language refers to sign language in the narrow sense as an individual language, and that the "Sign Language" in Japanese Equivalent Sign Language refers to sign language in a broader sense, meaning a way of communication through the use of hands and fingers.
 Suemori points out that because of the ambiguity of the term "Sign Language", the debate between Japanese Sign Language and Japanese Equivalent Sign Language has "become unproductive (p.
 260)".